For parents and carers

 • having healthy relationships and close bonds with family and friends.

 There are times, however, when you might worry about your child’s feelings or behaviour.
-If this lasts long enough to interfere with your child’s everyday life, it could be a sign of a more serious problem that needs a follow-up.
+If this lasts long enough to interfere with your child’s everyday life, it could be a sign of a more serious problem that needs a follow-up from a healthcare professional.

 As a parent or carer, if you have these concerns, please seek professional advice.
 You may wish to call us for a confidential discussion about your child and to make a referral yourself.
 Click here for contact information.